 The Athletics won out and signed both Cobb and Speaker.

-Offered is an original TYPE 1 Wide World Photos (stamped on back) of Cobb posed with Dan Howley, the manager of the Browns and Connie Mack with the original paper caption attached, dated 2/7/1927.
+Offered is an original TYPE II Wide World Photos (stamped on back) of Cobb posed with Dan Howley, the manager of the Browns and Connie Mack with the original paper caption attached, dated 2/7/1927.
 Photo measures 7x9.

-Historically, the Browns never had a shot!
+Historically speaking, the Browns never had a shot!

 Item: 13360